Michael slowed before he meant to.

 Yuri's head tilted.
 "Something's off."

-He didn't know what was happening.
+He did not know what was happening.

 He knew enough to notice it anyway.